amazon-gamelift/amazon-gamelift-toolkit/containers-starter-kit/README.md

 1. In the CloudFormation console, select **Outputs** in your stack, and open the link for **GameServerBuildBucket** in a new tab
 2. Upload `gameserver.zip` by selecting **Upload**, then dragging your `gameserver.zip` to the upload area and selecting **Upload** again
 3. After the upload is complete, go back to the CloudFormation console, open the link for **GameServerCodeBuildProject** in a new tab
-4. Select **Start build** to start the build of your container image and the Amazon GameLift Container Group Definition that will be automatically deployed to the fleet created before
+4. Select **Start build** to start the build of your container image and the Amazon GameLift Servers Container Group Definition that will be automatically deployed to the fleet created before

 **NOTE:** Uploading a large build (such as an Unreal server) can be slow through the browser.
 It's a lot faster using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html).

 You can follow the build process in CodeBuild to make sure it succeeds without errors.
 If you want to see the steps of the build process, select the *Build Details* tab and review the *BuildSpec*.
 This includes setting up the SDK, building your container, and deploying a new container group to the fleet.
-After the build succeeds, you can use the Amazon GameLift console to review the deployment of the container group to your Amazon GameLift fleet.
+After the build succeeds, you can use the Amazon GameLift Servers console to review the deployment of the container group to your Amazon GameLift Servers fleet.
 Once the fleet is active, you can move on to testing with a game session.

 # Test by creating a game session